 After setting the camera up to give you sharp and crisp photos, you need to determine the context of the photo.
 By context we mean whether you want to take the photo for corporate use or just to post on social media.
-For the sake of this article, we are going to stick with professional headshots that you could use for corporate or even your personal LinkedIn portfolio.
+For the sake of this article, we are going to stick with a professional headshot that you could use for corporate or even your personal LinkedIn profile.

 A professional headshot demands a good background and by good, we mean the kind of background which adds to the grace and professionalism of the photo rather than diminishing it.
 You must always make sure that you do not have a messy or cluttered background, nothing screams amateur in a photo more than a messy background.
 But you do not need to worry about finding the best background too much, a simple clean background with a single color is what you need.

-If you are shooting indoors, a clean wall with a single color which is not too flashy, otherwise the color will reflect on your skin, or a brick wall will work best.
-Neutral colors work best for professional headshots.
+If you are shooting indoors, a clean wall with a single color that is not too flashy, otherwise the color will reflect on your skin, or a brick wall will work best.
+Neutral colors work best for a professional headshot.
 When standing in front of a wall, make sure that there is some space between you and the wall so that depth of field and the blur effect work best to make you stand out in the photo.

 You could also try out shooting outdoors but for that, you must make sure that the sun is not too bright and even, not too dull in the evening.
-In photography, there is a term called ‘Golden Hour’ which essentially refers to the sunset and rise time when the light is warm and nice enough to get the best results.
+In photography, there is a term called ‘Golden Hour’ which essentially refers to the sunset and rise time when the light is warm and nice enough for taking photos.
 Otherwise, stand in the shade to get even lighting and make sure that the sun is behind you so that you do not squint your eyes and do not get shadows on your face.
 Portrait mode will also help outdoors by blurring the surroundings and putting you in the spotlight.